 July 22, 2019

-Australians generate about 485,000 tonnes of electronic waste per year or around 20kg per person with around half of that going to landfill.
-In 2013, South Australia became the first state to introduce an e-waste ban to landfill, with Victoria recently becoming the second state on 1 July this year.
+Australians generate about 485,000 tonnes of electronic waste per year (about 20kg per person) with around half of that going to landfill.
+In 2013, South Australia became the first state to introduce an e-waste ban to landfill, with Victoria recently joining them on 1 July this year.
 So what else can be done by governments, businesses and you to reduce e-waste?

-Ryan is the Head of Sustainable Resource Programs at Planet Ark.
+Ryan is the Head of Circular Economy Programs at Planet Ark.
 After nearly a decade working in the banking and finance industry Ryan was drawn to a career in environmental conservation that saw him work in Papua New Guinea, Solomon Islands and Fiji.
-With a background in psychology and environmental management, Ryan’s role at Planet Ark since 2012 has been focused on developing engaging and positive environmental behaviour change programs to help everyone recycle and reduce waste.
+With a background in psychology and environmental management, Ryan’s role at Planet Ark since 2012 has been focused on developing engaging and positive environmental behaviour change programs to help organisations and households find solutions to reduce waste.